This is Part 1 of a 3-part article series designed to help you understand how to plan your website.

-- Sell products or services online – you may need to build an e-commerce site.
-Depending on your goals, this could even include setting up a secure website (i.e. changing your site from ‘http’ to ‘https’), the addition of a private product download area that only your customers can access, etc.
+- Sell products or services online – you might want to build an online shop.
+Depending on your goals, this could require purchasing an SSL certificate to create a secure website (i.e. changing your site from ‘http’ to ‘https’), adding a private download area exclusively for your customers, etc.

-- Capture new leads – you may need a simple site built with a “squeeze” page (landing page) or a lead generation form where all of your online traffic gets directed to,
+- Capture new leads – you might want to look at getting a simple site built with a “squeeze” page (landing page) or a direct sales letter where all of your traffic gets sent to,

-- Have a portfolio site that will help build credibility and trust for your brand or professional services, post news, announcements, or updates, etc.
+- Have a services site that will help build credibility and trust for your brand or professional services, post news, announcements, or updates, etc.

-- Get more exposure online for your existing business – you will need to build a blog built on a separate domain, or added to your existing website to better promote your services, or help assert your authority and expertise in your specific niche.
+- Get more exposure online for your existing business – you will need to build a blog built on a separate domain, or added to an existing website to better promote your services, or help establish your authority and expertise in your specific niche.

 - Or something else …

-Record as many goals and objectives as you can think of for your website on your Website Planning worksheet, a blank sheet of paper, or wherever you are documenting this information.
+List whatever goals you want your website to help you achieve on your worksheet, a blank sheet of paper, or wherever you are documenting this information.

-After you have written your list, go through your list and pick the goal that is most important to you.
+Once your goals have been written down, go through your list and pick the goal that is most important to you.

-Write this goal down on your planning sheet (in “Your Website Goals” section) as “Goal 1“.
+Write this goal on your process chart (in “Your Website Goals” section) as “Goal 1“.

-Now, review your list and repeat this process to find two more goals and write these down in your flowchart as “Goal 2” and “Goal 3“.
+Now, review your list and repeat this process to find at least two more goals and list these on your flowchart as “Goal 2” and “Goal 3“.

-You’ve probably heard the old saying “you can’t manage what you can’t measure.”
+You’ve probably heard the old business saying “you can’t manage what you can’t measure.”